More about: 14 Best Things to Do In Chinatown, San Francisco

 Canton Bazaar

 Canton Bazaar is also located in the center of Chinatown and is a place where you can buy everything.
 You'll find everything from musical instruments to beautiful tea sets to bring a little bit of China into your home.
-If you're looking for a place to pick out the best souvenirs, this is it!
+If you're looking for a place to choose the best souvenirs, this is it!

 Set aside a few hours to browse the store, as it has three floors full of the most authentic Chinese items you'll find.